Music Submission Guidelines

 - Link(s) to where music is commercially available

-- Social Media (Reverbnation, Twitter, Facebook, Google+ only)
+- Social Media (Twitter, Facebook, Instagram, Reverbnation, YouTube and Google+ only)

-- Production notes (studio, dates, producer, instrumentation and players)
+- Production notes (song credits, studio, dates recorded, producer, instrumentation and players)

 - Any other relevant notes of interest

-- Send Us a CD – If you’d prefer to send us a professionally packaged CD, great!
+- Send Us a CD – Although we prefer digital submissions for logistical purposes, if you need to send us a professionally packaged CD, great!
 Please include all the required information above and send to: